War censorship exposes Putin's leaky internet controls - KTVZ

 AP Technology Writers

-BOSTON (AP) — The Kremlin’s raft of online censorship measures has exposed serious shortcomings in its efforts to make Russia’s internet a powerful tool of surveillance and social control akin to China’s so-called Great Firewall.
+BOSTON (AP) — Russia’s increasingly strict online censorship measures have paradoxically exposed major shortcomings in the Kremlin’s efforts to make the Russian internet a powerful tool of surveillance and social control akin to China’s so-called Great Firewall.
 Any Russian with a modicum of tech smarts can circumvent Kremlin attempts to starve the population of fact.
-That has put foreign providers of internet bandwidth and associated services.
+That has put foreign providers of internet bandwidth and associated services in a bind.
 They face public pressure to punish the Russian state for its war on Ukraine.
 But they are wary of helping stifle a free flow of information that can counter Kremlin disinformation.